codedor/filament-media-library/docs/index.md

 ## Formats

-### Registering the models
+### Register models

 Formats are defined by model.

 Any model that contains formats should be registered.
-These can be added with
+These can be added with the Models facade.

 ```php
 use Codedor\Attachments\Facades\Formats;